benal20/Agenda.gml/README.md

   finished_animating = true
 })
 ```
-When the chain is finished, the Todo will call `complete` automatically.
+When the chain is finished, whether there is an `and_finally` callback or not, the Todo will call `complete` on itself automatically.
-<br>`and_finally` can be used, like in the above example, but is not required.

 ___